jlevy/on-books/README.md

 # On Books

 This is a collection of readings and resources on the past, present, and future of books.
-The topic is vast, but the idea here is to identify notable or highly useful books, articles, and resources that relate to every stage of writing and publishing books—and the software, tools, and formats supporting the process.
+The topic is vast, but the idea here is to identify notable and useful books, articles, and resources that relate to every stage of writing and publishing books—and the software, tools, and formats supporting the process.
-(All in English, at least for now.)
+(All in English, for now.)

 🚧 This list is far from complete.
-Please help suggest items—tweet at [@ojoshe](https://twitter.com/ojoshe) or [add a comment here](https://github.com/jlevy/on-books/issues/1)!
+Please suggest additions to [@ojoshe](https://twitter.com/ojoshe) or [add a comment here](https://github.com/jlevy/on-books/issues/1)!

 ## History and General